Hawaii

 (Photo: Viator.com)

-Attend the popular Rock-A-Hula show at the Royal Hawaiian Theater, which includes a luau buffet and a welcome Mai Tai cocktail.
-The 4-hour experience starts with a delectable cocktail and fresh Maui Gold pineapple, served family style, which you can savour while listening to relaxing Hawaiian music.
-Afterwards, you can take up the chance to pick up some skills with a hula lesson courtesy of an experienced instructor before sitting down in a premier section of the venue for the amazing show.
+Attend the popular Rock-A-Hula show at the Royal Hawaiian Theater, which includes a a welcome Mai Tai cocktail and a luau buffet.
+The 4-hour experience starts with a cocktai and fresh Maui Gold pineapple, which can be savoured while listening to relaxing Hawaiian music.
+Afterwards, take the chance to pick up some dancing skills with a hula lesson courtesy of an experienced instructor before sitting down in a premier section of the venue for the grand show.
 Later, there’ll be an opportunity for a meet-and-greet with the show’s all-star cast known as Legends Artists.
-From $114.
+From $132 per person.

 Book at Viator